3 Days In Paris

 Grand Palais and Petit Palais

 Looking like the prettiest greenhouse that you’ll ever see, the Grand Palais is another iconic Parisian landmark.
-It was built for the Universal Exposition of 1900, a time when cities were showing off who’s got the biggest one. built in Beaux-Arts style, the mostly steel and glass structure is a still a functioning exhibition hall.
+It was built for the Universal Exposition of 1900, a time when cities were showing off who’s got the biggest one.
+Built in Beaux-Arts style, the mostly steel and glass structure is still a functioning exhibition hall.
 Across the road, the Petit Palais is free to enter at all times and it is the home of the Fine Arts Museum (admission to the permanent collections is free).
 There’s also a charming cafe in the garden that’s just perfect for a coffee break before hitting the road.

 Pont Alexandre III